Feyerabend/ABC80/emu2/02/TEXTTV.md

 ## The Origins: Efficiency in the Blank Space

-Maybe contrary to what is often told, Teletext wasn't born out of a desire for a digital newspaper;
-it was born out of a desire to save space.
-In the early 1970s, engineers at the *BBC* were looking for a way to provide closed captioning for the hearing impaired.

-They realised that television signals contained "hidden" lines of data in the *Vertical Blanking Interval*--the brief pause between the end of one frame and the start of the next.
+Contrary to popular belief, Teletext wasn’t born out of a desire for a digital newspaper; it was born out of a desire to utilize 'wasted' signal space.
+In the early 1970s, BBC engineers were searching for a way to provide closed captioning for the hearing impaired.
+They realised that the Vertical Blanking Interval--the brief pause between the end of one frame and the start of the next—contained 'hidden' lines that could be used to transmit digital data without interfering with the broadcast picture.

 ### Key Milestones